-I take acetaminophen (paracetamol).
+I take acetaminophen.
 Can it make it harder for me to get pregnant?

 Studies have not been done to see if acetaminophen could make it harder for a woman to get pregnant.

-Based on the studies, taking acetaminophen at the recommended doses is unlikely to increase the chance for pregnancy loss or birth defects.
+Miscarriage can occur in any pregnancy.
+Based on available studies, taking acetaminophen at the recommended doses is unlikely to increase the chance for miscarriage.

-Taking too much acetaminophen (paracetamol) can cause liver damage, kidney damage, and anemia (low iron in the blood) in a pregnant woman.
-It has also been seen to cause the same problems in the baby.
+Taking too much acetaminophen can cause liver damage, kidney damage, and anemia (low iron in the blood) in a pregnant woman.
+It has also been reported to cause the same problems in the baby.

-There is no evidence to suggest that acetaminophen (paracetamol) would affect a man’s ability to conceive or increase risk to a pregnancy.
+There is no evidence to suggest that acetaminophen would affect a man’s ability to conceive or increase risk to a pregnancy.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.